centic9/poi-fuzz/README.md

 Download the corpus of test-files from Apache POI sources

     svn co https://svn.apache.org/repos/asf/poi/trunk/test-data corpus

+You can add more documents to the corpus to help Jazzer in producing "nearly" proper documents which will improve fuzzing a lot.
+Slightly broken documents seem to be a good seed for fuzzing as well.

 Download Jazzer from the [releases page](https://github.com/CodeIntelligenceTesting/jazzer/releases), choose the latest version and select the file `jazzer-<os>-<version>.tar.gz`